DataFire/Integrations/integrations/generated/azure_web_service/README.md

 * output [RelayServiceConnectionEntity](#relayserviceconnectionentity)

 ### Sites_UpdateSiteRelayServiceConnection
-Creates a new association to a Biztalk Hybrid Connection, or updates an existing one.
+Creates a new association to a BizTalk Hybrid Connection, or updates an existing one.

 ```js